“The Amazon Echo Frames is a decent start to having Alexa go wherever you go.”

 There’s also part of me that wonders about how this could be an even more attractive solution.
 Take for example its open audio tech.
 It’s great that I’m able to hear notifications and music while wearing the Echo Frames, but I would value something with more privacy — perhaps along the lines of leveraging bone conduction tech, so that the audio is isolated to my own listening.

 Its price of $250 may seem like a costly investment, but you have to remember that these are connected glasses that offer a better hands-free experience, eliminating the need to carry or use multiple gadgets.
-Just think about it for a moment — it packages the functions of a smart speaker, virtual assistant, and wireless headphones into one.
-That kind of convergence is hard to come by.
+Just think about it for a moment — it packages the functions of a smart speaker, virtual assistant, and

 How long will it last?